fecgov/fec-testing/Testing-Scripts/Test-Script-3-31-17-AOs.md

 ## Introduction questions:

-Before we take a look at the wireframes, I’d first like to ask a few things:
+Before we take a look at the designs, I’d first like to ask a few things:

 - What is your background?
 - Do you visit the FEC website often?